-China Index Holdings Ltd - ADR (CIH) CEO Yu Huang on Q1 2020 Results - Earnings Call Transcript

 Operator

-The next question is from the line of [Josh Read].
+The next question is from the line of Joash Reid.
 Please go ahead.

 Thank you for taking my question and very pleased with the Q1 results or given the environment.
 I just had a couple of questions.
 I wanted to get a sense for where the businesses are fed in long-term.
 So wanted to get an overview of what is management's goal for the company over the next two to three years sort of in the revenues and profits?